Improve the Economy and Create Jobs:

 - Move AZ from #8 to #4 in business competitiveness in the Mountain West states ( Greater Phoenix Economic Council)

-Limiting taxes and government regulation will create incentives so that businesses with high paying jobs will WANT to move into our state.
+Limiting taxes and government regulation will create incentives so that businesses with high paying jobs will want to move into our state.
 Arizona has many advantages for businesses to locate here, but we must remain competitive with other states.
 All things being equal, if Arizona has a competitive tax rate and less government regulation than our surrounding states, businesses will move to Arizona.

 Help Arizona Businesses:

 Debbie sponsored and fought to pass HB2111, historic legislation that reforms Arizona’s complicated sales tax system.
 The legislation was supported by both Republicans and Democrats and only had one no vote in the entire legislature.
-After 30 years of trying to pass this legislation, Representative Lesko, with the help of the Governor’s office and a large coalition of Arizona Businesses, finally got this vital legislation done.
+After 30 years of trying to pass this legislation, then Representative Lesko, with the help of the Governor’s office and a large coalition of Arizona Businesses, finally got this vital legislation done.
 HB2111 allows businesses to submit their sales taxes to one central location, limits business exposure to one single audit, and reduces the sales tax burden on service contractors and consumers.

 Because of her hard work and dedication to improve education in Arizona, Debbie has received the “Golden Apple Award” from Parents for Education and has been named a “School Choice Champion”.